Section 1 - General information

 - Creates new job opportunities, which is especially welcome during the difficult employment market due to the pandemic.

-How many Voi e-scooters are currently in Northamptonshire?
+How many Voi e-scooters are deployed in Northamptonshire?

-Voi will be guided by what areas need and work closely with them to make sure that they only put e-scooters that are needed, where they are needed.
+Voi will be guided by what areas need and work closely with them to make sure that we only put e-scooters that are needed, where they are needed.
 Voi will cater to demand but always be careful not to overwhelm locations.
-The local Voi team will relocate e-scooters throughout the day (“re-balancing the fleet”) to ensure that they are available in the locations at the times where people want them.
+The local Voi team will relocate e-scooters throughout the day (“re-balancing the fleet”) to ensure that they are available where users want them.

 How do Voi e-scooters integrate with public transport?

-Voi are currently in talks with various transport operators in Northamptonshire and will announce these partnerships in due course.
-Our aim is to integrate fully with transport services across the region, and we are working together to achieve that.
+Voi is currently in talks with various transport operators in Northamptonshire and will announce these partnerships in due course.
+Voi’s aim is to integrate fully with transport services across the region, and it is working to achieve that.

 Are private scooters also allowed?

 No. Trials are limited to rental e-scooters.
-This allows trials to take place in a controlled manner while their safety and other effects is assessed.
-It is illegal to ride a private e-scooter on public roads/spaces in the U.K.
+This allows trials to take place in a controlled manner while their safety and other effects are assessed.
+It is illegal to ride a private e-scooter on public roads/spaces in the U.K, unless on private land or with express permission of a landowner.

 Yes.
 To ride an e-scooter in a pilot area, a rider will need a provisional driving licence.
-This can be obtained in one week, through an online application.
+This is mandated by the Department of Transport (DfT), and Voi also believes that it helps ensure people know the rules of the road and will be more responsible riders.
+Provisional licenses can be obtained in one week, through an online application.
 Riders cannot begin their first ride without first verifying their licence in the app.
 Verification is performed by Onfido, a trusted technology that verify people’s identities using a photo-based identity document, a selfie and artificial intelligence algorithms.

 What is the minimum age to ride an e-scooter?

-The DfT requires users to be at least 16 years old.
+The Department of Transport (DfT) requires users to be at least 16 years old.
 In Northamptonshire, a user needs to be at least 18 years old to ride an e-scooter.

 What is the maximum speed of a Voi e-scooter?

 Speeds are capped at 15.5 mph, per U.K. regulation.
-However, the current maximum speed in Northamptonshire varies from 3 to 12.4 mph, depending on the zone.
-It is worth noting that private e-scooters — which are illegal to ride unless on private land or with express permission of the landowner — can travel at much higher speeds.
+However, the Northamptonshire trial will be capped at 12.4mph and at the start of the launch in new trial areas, the maximum speed will be 10 mph.
+This speed limit will increase as the trial progresses up to 12.4mph, but it’s been put in place initially for safety reasons and to help riders feel more comfortable on the scooters.
+It is worth noting that private e-scooters — which are illegal to ride unless on private land or with express permission of a landowner — can travel at much higher speeds.

 How do riders start using an e-scooter?